-A level Maths provides students with a thorough grounding in the mathematical tools and techniques that are applicable to multiple maths-focused roles in the workplace.
-The modern world needs employers with an advanced level of mathematics skills; maths is essential to the continued development of our increasingly technological lives.
+A level Maths provides you with a thorough grounding in the mathematical tools and techniques that are applicable to multiple maths-focused roles in the workplace.
+The modern world needs employers with an advanced level of mathematics skills, and maths is essential to the continued development of our increasingly technological lives.

-The UK’s knowledge economy needs more mathematical skills for the financial, communication, engineering, and transportation sectors, as well as highly specialised scientific areas, such as genome modelling.
+The UK’s knowledge economy (an economical system driven by ideas, intellectual capital and technology) needs more mathematical skills for the financial, communication, engineering and transportation sectors, as well as highly specialised scientific areas, such as genome modelling.

-A level Maths is made up of six units.
-There are four pure core units which make up two-thirds of the qualification and provide the techniques in algebra, geometry, trigonometry and calculus, forming the fundamental building blocks of the subject.
-Mathematical applications in statistics, mechanics, and decision mathematics make up the remaining third of the qualification.
+A level Maths is made up of four units.
+There are two core units which make up two-thirds of the qualification and provide you with techniques in algebra, geometry, trigonometry and calculus - forming the fundamental building blocks of the subject.
+Mathematical applications in statistics and mechanics make up the remaining third of the qualification.

-Maths can lead to various subjects at university including science and engineering.
+Maths can lead to various subjects at university, including science and engineering, as well as careers in data analysis and digital marketing.
 The logic and reasoning skills developed by studying A level Maths ensure the qualification is widely respected.
-Maths can lead to careers in data analysis and digital marketing.